Debra Polsky, In Memoriam – Baruch Dayan Emet

 Care & Preservation for Your Family Heirlooms

-We recently partnered with Congregation Beth Torah’s Sisterhood to present Judaica Roadshow, our spin on the network television series of a similar name.
-While we mimicked some aspects of the familiar format, we structured our program to fit our community, and included preservation and care advice to promote longevity of the cherished items.
-The items selected fell into four preservation categories: silver/metal alloys, books/paper, oil paintings on canvas, and glazed ceramic.
+For those unfamiliar with the format, Judaica Roadshow is our spin on the network television series of a similar name.
+While we mimicked some aspects of the familiar format, we structured our program to fit our community, and include preservation and care advice to promote longevity of the cherished items.
+The items selected in 2023 and 2024 fell into the following preservation categories: silver/metal alloys, books/paper, oil paintings on canvas, watercolor on paper, glass, glazed ceramic and painted wood.

 Read below to learn about how and why these types of objects and materials age the way they do and what you can do to care for them.